2023 CallMiner CX Landscape Report highlights growing AI impact on CX

 There are hundreds of potential questions you might ask on a customer satisfaction survey, but the best questions for any particular survey depend on your goals, your audience, your industry, and other factors.
 In other words, there are many things to consider when developing a customer satisfaction survey.
 For instance:

-Below, you’ll find 25 expert tips on developing effective customer satisfaction surveys, the types of questions to ask, the best formats for customer satisfaction survey questions, and tips for leveraging your customer satisfaction surveys (and the resulting data) for the best results.
+Below, you’ll find 25 expert tips on developing effective customer satisfaction surveys, the types of questions to ask, the best formats for customer satisfaction survey questions, and tips for leveraging your customer satisfaction surveys (and the resulting data) to drive business performance improvement.

 “The fact that it’s a single-question survey and can be answered by checking a box, typing a single number or selecting an emoji means that it can be sent via any channel.
 However, with CSAT, speed is of the essence – it should be sent as quickly as possible to measure the moment, while that moment is still fresh in the customer’s mind.” – CSAT vs NPS – Which One Should I Use?, Sitel Group; Twitter: @Sitel_WorldWide